Wambosa/poly_jug/README.md

-# poly_jug
+# polyjug
-didn't i already try to unify all database interfaces? ah what the hell, trying again
+_didn't i already try to unify all database interfaces? ah what the hell, trying again_

+### What im supposed to do
+- interface with relational mySql, sqlite, MSsql

+### Whats probably going to happen
+- sqlite3
+- maybe mysql

+### notes
+- ive done this before if i can find my old code
+- sqlite will be the base language, possibly converted into mysql/mssql